-Short Bio Matthew Goodwin is an academic, bestseller writer and speaker known for his work on political volatility, risk, populism, British politics, Europe, elections and Brexit.
-He is Professor of Politics at Rutherford College, University of Kent and has served as a Senior Visiting Fellow at the Royal Institute of International Affairs, Chatham House and previously Senior Fellow with the UK In a Changing Europe and Senior Advisor to the UK Education Committee.
+Short Bio Matthew Goodwin is an academic, bestseller writer and keynote speaker known for his work on political volatility, risk, public opinion, populism, British politics, Europe, elections and Brexit.
+He is Professor of Politics at Rutherford College, University of Kent and has served as a Senior Visiting Fellow at the Royal Institute of International Affairs, Chatham House, Senior Fellow with the UK In a Changing Europe and Senior Advisor to the UK Education Committee.

 Matthew is a political scientist who has been undertaking research and consulting for almost twenty years.
 He holds a BA (First Class Hons), M.A. and PhD and has held a series of academic positions.
 After completing his PhD, Matthew joined the Institute for Political and Economic Governance at the University of Manchester and was then awarded a prestigious Postdoctoral Fellowship with the Economic and Social Research Council.
 He was appointed lecturer at the University of Nottingham in 2010 and completed research projects for the Leverhulme Trust, Nuffield Foundation, British Academy and Home Office, among others.
 He was awarded a rare ESRC Knowledge Exchange Fellowship and spent one year seconded to a UK government department.
 In 2015, he was appointed Professor of Politics at the University of Kent and in the same year awarded an ESRC Senior Fellowship to examine Britain's 2016 EU referendum.
 In 2018, he was named a European Young Leader.
 Matthew's distinctive contribution to research and public debate is recognised by several bodies.
 In 2014, he was awarded the Richard Rose Prize, given to one scholar annually for their contribution to the study of politics.
 He was also awarded the Communicator Prize for his dissemination of research to non-academic audiences.
 In 2015, he won the Paddy Power Political Book of the Year for Revolt on the Right, which was also long-listed for the Orwell Prize, and subsequently wrote the first academic book on the Brexit vote, for Cambridge University Press.
 Three years later, Matthew's book National Populism became a Sunday Times Bestseller and was listed among the 2018 Politics Books of the Year.
 If you are interested in talking with Matthew or asking him to speak at an event drop him a note.